grimandgreedy/viewport-lib/README.md

 `viewport-lib` covers rendering, cameras, and post-processing.
 Your application owns the window, event loop, and tool state.

-**WARNING**: The viewport has only recently been extracted as a stand-alone library from a separate project and the API is still somewhat unstable.
-When things become more solid I will release v1.0.0
+**WARNING** (Feb 2026): The viewport has only recently been extracted as a stand-alone library from a separate project and the API is still unstable.
+Several key things are still a work in progress.
+When things become more solid I will release v1.0.0.
+**UPDATE** (May 2026): Things are looking better and better.
+If all goes well, v1.0.0 will be ready some time in July of 2026.

 ## Core features